Our Holiday Budget Planner Will Help You Play Santa Without Going Broke

 If you get the same paycheck every two weeks, this will be easy — double your paycheck for your monthly income.

-Think outside the paycheck for your holiday savings stash: Are there gift cards you can use to purchase gifts (or give as gifts)?
+Think outside the paycheck for your holiday savings stash: Do you have old gift cards you can use to purchase gifts (or give as gifts)?

 If your pay is irregular, figuring your income will take a little more effort.
 One option is to look at your pay stubs or bank accounts from this time last year.
 (Check out this guide to budgeting if your income changes from month to month.)

-Or, if your job has changed since then, you can average the amount you earned over the last three months.
+If your job — or pay — has changed since last year, you can average the amount you earned over the last three months.
 (If you have a particularly high month, throw it out; it’s better to err on the lower side.)